-Certainly every parents worries about this, but how do you know?
+Certainly every divorced parent worries about this, but how do you know the warning signs?
 After all, it’s rare the child will identify the source of their distress all on their own and comment upon it specifically.
 No, more to the point, we must infer distress from behaviour.

 Before assessing the child however, it is good for parents to take an inventory of their own feelings and how they are coping.
 As parents are distracted by their concerns and feelings, it may be that the parent is more irritable and perhaps less emotionally available to attune to and meet the needs of their own kids, even if apparently fighting on their behalf.

 So before concerning oneself about the impact of the divorce on the kids, please be aware of how you are doing and seek to manage that as effectively as possible, so your own issues do not trickle down to the kids.

 - Article Continued Below -

 As for the kids, so much depends upon the age.

 Infants and toddlers can be affected by parental divorce.
 They may be subject to intense parental feelings, changes of routine, missed or late feedings or diaper changes.
 Signs to look out for are eating and/or sleeping problems; crankiness/irritability; loose or runny stools or conversely, constipation; inconsolability; clinginess or alternately, withdrawal; and diaper rash.